A Round the World ticket (RTW ticket) is a special kind of airfare that can take you around the world using different airlines.

 Oneworld offers 2 types of round-the-world tickets based on either continents visited or maximum mileage.

-The oneworld Explorer (ONE) ticket is based on number of continents visited (3, 4, 5 or 6) with no maximum mileage in either economy class (L), business class (D) or first class (A).
+The oneworld Explorer (ONE) ticket is based on number of continents visited (3, 4, 5 or 6) with no maximum mileage in either economy class (L), business class (D or I) or first class (A).

 In terms of notation, an economy class oneworld Explorer ticket covering 4 continents would be a “LONE4″.
 A business class 5 continent ticket would be a “DONE5″ and so on.